 From the iPhone, iPad, or iPod touch main screen, tap:

-- Mail (for iOS 10) or Mail, Contacts, Calendars (for iOS 9 and previous versions)
+- Accounts & Passwords (for iOS 11), Mail (for iOS 10) or Mail, Contacts, Calendars (for iOS 9 and previous versions)

 - (your email address)